iandouglas/little_shop_1/README.md

 # Little Shop

 ## Introduction
 Little Shop is a web based application which runs on the Ruby On Rails framework.
 It is an online store that sells items, from multiple merchants to multiple registered users.
 A user can either be a visitor, registered user, merchant or admin.
 Users place orders by placing items in their cart before checking out, while merchants fulfill these orders based on their inventory.
+Admins can edit data and mark orders as fulfilled.
 This application is assigned as a group project at the Turing School of Software & Design during their backend engineering program.

 - Link to original Turing repository: https://github.com/turingschool-projects/little_shop_v2